Live Through This: Release

 Live Through This was released on April 12, 1994, by DGC Records on compact disc and cassette in North America.
 Overseas, the album received a short-lived LP pressing by City Slang on a standard black vinyl and a limited white vinyl.
 The album was dedicated to the memory of Joe Cole, a roadie for Black Flag and the Rollins Band who was shot to death in a December 1991 robbery after attending a Hole concert at the Whisky a Go Go.
-Love used her speech at the vigil for her husband two days after his death to promote the album.

 The album debuted on the U.S. Billboard 200 at number 55, eventually peaking at number 52 in January 1995 during its 68-week stay.
 In December 1994, the record went gold, having sold a total of 500,000 copies, and went platinum six months later for having sold one million copies.
 As of 2010, the album had sold more than 1.6 million copies in the United States and has well over 2 million worldwide.
 It has also achieved platinum status in Canada and Australia.

 In June 1994, just before Hole was scheduled to embark on an international tour to support the album, bassist Pfaff was found dead in her Seattle apartment of a heroin overdose.
 The tour was subsequently postponed until the end of the summer, after which Melissa Auf der Maur, a Canadian bassist from Montreal, was hired to join the band and accompany them on tour.

 Four singles were released from the album and three promotional videos were shot, for "Miss World" (still with Kristen Pfaff), "Doll Parts" (with L7's bassist Jennifer Finch replacing her) and "Violet" (already with Melissa Auf der Maur).
 "Softer, Softest" was also released as a single, and Hole's performance of this song at their MTV Unplugged session was used as a promotional video.